cfolino/bookstack_docs/virtual-machines/pages/91_internal-ca-certificate-issuance-deployment-ca-npm.md

 - Deploy the resulting certificate to **Nginx Proxy Manager (NPM)**
 - Reload NPM so the new certificate becomes active

-This workflow is designed to be **secure, deterministic, and auditable**, with explicit control over where cryptographic material is generated, signed, transported, and stored.
+This workflow is designed to be **secure, deterministic, and auditable**, with explicit control over where cryptographic material is generated, stored, and deployed.

 ---